We are committed to ensuring that you are able to live in a

 will discuss with you the most appropriate action that we can

-take to tackle the ASB you are experiencing will consider a range
+take to tackle the ASB you are experiencing, this will

 - Consider emergency legal action to protect you;